danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 The outcome of the above brainstorming can be used to guide the interview process, thinking about how to assess for qualities the company needs for successful engineering teams.
 Of course technical proficiency will be up there, but so will other qualities.

 Another important consideration is the format.
 Some topics are suitable for a conversational/real-time format, such as discussions about the candidate's past experiences.
-Other topics are more suited to async style, where the candidate works through a problem on their own, in quiet, and then there's a follow on conversation about the solution.
+On the other hand, "forging new knowledge", where the candidate is asked to solve a problem, is more suited to async style, where the candidate works through a problem on their own, in quiet, and then there's a follow on conversation about the solution.

-TODO edit: "forging new knowledge" such as being asked to solve a specific coding challenge, or to think through a data modelling exercise is better done async, to mimic how this is done on the job.

 The next sections describe some alternatives.